Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Experiments with Sparse MoEs for Image Classification

 \textbf{Accuracy and computational cost}: in our setting, embedding MoE layers into the model aims at boosting the interpretability strength, not at beating the baseline performance.
 Out of the evaluated models, the best results were achieved with the mean importance constraint (see Table \ref{tab:moe-results}).
 The choice of a constraint thus provides an evident trade-off between overall performance and the death of experts.

-In all models, we keep the number of active experts $k=2$ to maintain a computational budget comparable to the baseline, which reaches 0.56 GMac (Mac: multiply-accumulate).
+In all models, we keep the number of active experts $k=2$ to maintain a computational budget comparable to the baseline.
+We measure the computational budget in the multiply–accumulate (MAC) operations, and the baseline reaches 0.56 GMac.
 Although increasing the number of active experts $k$ led to better performance, each additionally activated expert adds about 0.06 to 0.08 GMac depending on the layer position.
 For $k=3$, the overall model reaches on average 0.63 GMac, for $k=4$ already 0.7 GMac. $k$ thus controls a trade-off between accuracy and computational complexity.

-\textbf{Impact of the gate architecture}: We have evaluated replacing the \textit{GAP-FC} gate with \textit{Conv-GAP-FC} gate, exemplary for \textit{ResBlock-MoE} with 4 experts at position 4 and importance loss.
-This model reached the accuracy of 72.42 $\pm$ 0.27, beating the corresponding \textit{GAP-FC} model (71.95$\pm$0.39), but not the baseline.
+\textbf{Impact of the gate architecture}: we have evaluated replacing the \textit{GAP-FC} gate with \textit{Conv-GAP-FC} gate, exemplary for \textit{ResBlock-MoE} with 4 experts at position 4 and importance loss.
+This model reached the accuracy of 72.42 $\pm$ 0.27, beating the corresponding \textit{GAP-FC} model (71.95$\pm$0.39), but not the baseline (72.62$\pm$0.29).
 Hard-constrained models using \textit{Conv-GAP-FC} gate suffer massively from dying experts, even with a decreased learning rate.